-You will quickly find that removing all the nails with the claw of a hammer and a pry bar can be difficult and time consuming, and you risk damaging the wood, however it is an option for someone who doesn’t want to invest money into a saw.
+You will quickly find that removing all the nails with the claw of a hammer and a pry bar can be difficult and time-consuming, and you risk damaging the wood, however, it is an option for someone who doesn’t want to invest money into a saw.

-Saws are great for disassembling pallets an easier way.
+Saws are great for disassembling pallets in an easier way.
 The preferred type of saw when working with pallets is a reciprocating saw (commonly known as a “Sawzall”).

-A Sawzall has a metal cutting blade that can cut through nails, so you can simply use a pry bar or hammer claw and pry the boards apart just enough to insert the blade of the sawzall and easily cut through the nails, preserving the entire pallet and making disassembly of the pallet an easy job.
+A Sawzall has a metal cutting blade that can cut through nails, so you can simply use a pry bar or hammer claw and pry the boards apart just enough to insert the blade of the Sawzall and easily cut through the nails, preserving the entire pallet and making disassembly of the pallet an easy job.
 Work with the pallet laying on its side, vertically.
-The left over embedded nail fragments in the wood actually can add a nice touch of character to your project.
+The leftover embedded nail fragments in the wood actually can add a nice touch of character to your project.

 You can also choose to use a circular saw or chainsaw to remove the wood slats from the rails of the pallet.
 This will yield shorter pieces of wood (about 18″ slats from a 42″ pallet), discarding all edges with screws.
-This is the fastest way, but you loose some wood.
+This is the fastest way, but you lose some wood.
 One important thing to remember when using chain saws or circular saws is to not let the chain or blade make contact with the nails.
 You could damage the saw or be injured by a flying shard of metal.

 Learn more about pallets in this article: Choosing a Pallet For Craft Projects